-Automatic insertion means that the code block (or ad) will be automatically inserted on all posts or pages according to the block settings, even on new ones when created.
+Automatic insertion means that the block (or code for ad) will be automatically inserted on all posts or pages according to the block settings, even on new ones when created.
+Automatic insertion depends on WordPress hooks that are called by your theme.
+You can use debugging function Show positions to see available positions for automatic insertion.

 Ad Inserter can insert ads where other plugins fail.
 In the case you can’t use any of the available standard WordPress positions for insertion you can use automatic insertion before or after any HTML element on any page.
 If you can create CSS selector for that element then Ad Inserter can insert there.
 This means that you can insert any code anywhere on the page.
 This is one of the strongest features of the plugin.